Aloya-aw/requirement-analysis/README.md

     * It involves reviewing the requirements with stakeholders to confirm accuracy and gain approval.
     * Validation helps catch misunderstandings or errors before moving into design and development, reducing the risk of failure.

+## Types of Requirements

+### Functional Requirements
+These specify what the system must do—the visible features and actions it supports:

+* **User Authentication & Profile Management:**

+    Users must be able to register, log in, manage profiles, and view booking history.

+* **Hotel Listing & Search:**

+    Users can browse hotels by location, check‑in/check‑out dates, and filter by room type, price, amenities, etc.

+* **Booking & Reservation Flow:**

+    Users select available rooms, complete bookings (creating reservations), and receive confirmations.
+Admins can also cancel reservations when needed.

+* **Room & Pricing Management by Admins:**

+    Hotel owners or administrators must be able to register hotels, add or update room types and inventory, and define daily pricing.

+* **Payment Processing:**

+    The system processes payments using secure methods (credit/debit cards, UPI, PayPal, etc.) and issues receipts or confirmations.

+* **Reviews, Ratings & Messaging (optional enhancement)**

+    Users can leave feedback and message hosts or administrators directly through the system.

+### Non-Functional Requirements
+These describe how the system should perform, focusing on performance, reliability, and user experience:

+* **High Availability & Reliability**

+    The system must be operational nearly 24/7, especially during peak booking times, with minimal downtime .

+* **Low Latency for Search & Reservation**

+    Search responses must be fast (e.g. under ~500 ms), ensuring a smooth user experience even under load.

+* **Scalability & Concurrency Handling**

+    The system must support many users and bookings simultaneously across distributed locations.
+It must also prevent double booking via concurrency control mechanisms.

+* **Data Consistency & Integrity**

+    Booking and inventory data must remain consistent—no two users should be able to book the same room at the same time.

+* **Security & Data Protection**

+    Secure authentication, encrypted data storage, and compliance with payment and privacy standards (e.g. PCI-DSS, GDPR) are essential.

+* **Fault Tolerance & Resilience**

+    The system should gracefully handle failures (e.g. network, service crashes) and recover without data loss or user disruption

+* **Global Accessibility & Localization**

+    The system should support users from various regions, with localized formats like currency, time‑zones, and languages where applicable.